Skip to content

 Pride and Prejudice came in second, although I suspect it’s because there’s a bigger range of (stereotypical) “guy’s books” to split the vote.
 And a couple Aussies - Cloudstreet, which I haven’t read, and A Fortunate Life which I was forced to read at school.
 No interest in either - they strike me (based on the way they were talked about last night) as terribly parochial - part of some myth of an Australia that no longer exists, and probably never really did.

-« Terrorist Descent :: what terrorism may achieve »
+« more Centrists :: Terrorist Descent »

 Related [myth]